Location: 751-53 to 775-77 St. Paul Avenue, and 558 Boyd Street, in Memphis

 Original Function/Purpose: Residential

 History: St. Paul Avenue Historic District is a small group of two single-family houses, and nine double-shotgun duplexes developed along St. Paul Avenue, dating between ca. 1890 and ca. 1923.
 The two types exemplify two separate waves of housing development occurring over an approximately 40-year span.
 The larger houses are good examples of middle-class homes from before ca. 1910.
 These particular shotgun homes were developed primarily for worker housing when demand superseded single-family use, but exhibit different treatments of roofs, window sashes, porch configurations and other elements that confer unusual variety to the different buildings.
+In 2018 the City of Memphis designated this property as a site on the Memphis Heritage Trail.

 City Council District: 6